 Dufour never returned to the bench for the Duality.
 The owners' club became unexpectedly exclusive after the ninth model was delivered and that makes its membership even more desirable.

-Phillips has been entrusted with the sale of two Duality wristwatches in the past, and this third example, unseen by the public until now, in 18K white gold, numbered 03, is an important addition to the scholarship of Philippe Dufour and really of modern mechanical watchmaking.
+Phillips has been entrusted with the sale of three Duality wristwatches in the past, and this fourth example, unseen by the public until now, is an important addition to the scholarship of Philippe Dufour.

-You can view the complete Phillips New York Watch Auction: X catalog right here.
+You can learn more, place a bid, and view the entire Phillips RELOADED catalog right here.